-A. Remuneration of members of the Supervisory Board
+Remuneration of members of the Supervisory Board

-The General Meeting sets the overall amount of attendance
+The General Meeting sets the overall amount of attendance fees.

-The Supervisory Board members share the said fees pro rata to their attendance at meetings of the Board and Audit and Remuneration Committees.
+The Supervisory Board members share the said fees on a pro rata basis according to their attendance at meetings of the Board and the Audit and Remuneration Committees: € 1,100 per member per meeting of the Supervisory Board, €1,600 per member per meeting of the Audit Committee and €1,300 per member per meeting of the Remuneration Committee.

-The Chairman of the Supervisory Board received a specific fixed remuneration that was set and revised by the Board meeting of 24 February 2011.
+The Chairman of the Supervisory Board received a specific fixed remuneration that was last revised by the Board meeting of 24 February 2011.

-B. Remuneration of senior executives
+Remuneration of senior executives

-At 31 December 2011, the remuneration of the members of the Management Board comprised a fixed part and a variable part.
+At 31 December 2012, the remuneration of the members of the Management Board comprised a fixed part and a variable part.
 These amounts are reviewed annually.